Separating the memory of reionization from cosmology in the Ly$\alpha$ forest power spectrum at the post-reionization era: Impact of the Memory of reionization on cosmological parameter bias

 We obtain the Fisher matrix following the methodology described in \S 4 of \citetalias{2021MNRAS.508.1262M}, but turn off the contribution due to the memory of reionization and consider only the lowest and highest redshift bins, which correspond to $z_{\rm min} \approx 2.13$ and $z_{\rm max} \approx 3.94$, respectively.

-We also implement a cutoff for minimum wavenumber $k_{\rm min} = 0.063 $~Mpc$^{-1}$.
+where we have also implemented a cutoff for minimum wavenumber $k_{\rm min} = 0.063 $~Mpc$^{-1}$ due to the small fraction of modes in the simulations used to obtain the parameters of the template for larger scales.

 In Table~\ref{tab:p_shifts}, we report the bias in the cosmological parameters, introduced when neglecting the memory of reionization in the 3D \lya forest power spectrum.
 Specifically, we compute $\alpha_{1\sigma} = \Delta p_i^{\rm sims} / \sigma_i$, the cosmological parameter bias estimated from high-resolution simulations of \citetalias{2021MNRAS.508.1262M} using Eqs.~(\ref{eq:shift}) --- (\ref{eq:error}) as a fraction of forecast $1\sigma$ errors.
 To test the performance of our template to reproduce the parameter shifts, we also compute the percentage error on the cosmological parameter bias with respect to the simulation results, ${\cal E} = | (\Delta p_i^{\rm YKW} - \Delta p_i^{\rm sims}) / \Delta p_i^{\rm sims}|$.